MVA.HIVconsv is in Phase 2 development as a therapeutic vaccine. (MVA.HIVconsv has also been studied for HIV prevention.)

 In the BCN01 study, the majority of participants experienced side effects, which ranged from mild to moderate in intensity.
 Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.13

 The BCN02-Romi study enrolled a subset of participants who had completed the BCN01 study and evaluated additional doses of MVA.HIVconsv along with romidepsin.
-The types of side effects that occurred with MVA.HIVconsv were similar to what was seen in the BCN01 study.9,14RIVER (NCT02336074):
+The most common side effects related to MVA.HIVconsv were injection site pain and flu-like symptoms (fatigue, headache, muscle pain, and/or low-grade fever).9,14RIVER (NCT02336074):

 In this Phase 2 study, 97% of participants who received ART along with ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced side effects.
 Seventy percent of these side effects were mild, 23% were moderate, and 3% were severe in intensity.
 In the group that only received ART, 73% of participants experienced a side effect, of which 33% were mild, 20% were moderate, and 20% were severe.
 No serious side effects related to the study vaccines were reported.10,15,16